rvt/bbq-controller/README.md

 # Featues
 A Fuzzy logic based BBQ controller based on Fuzzy Logic with the following features:

-* Oled display of temperature read out setting of Pit and meat temperature
+* Oled/color display of temperature read out setting of Pit and meat temperature
-* OLed display of fanspeed
 * Get and Set Fuzzy logic sets configuration without re-compilation
-* Store and Load last settings and configuration in EEPROM for offline controlling your BBQ (no WIFI needed)
+* Store and Load last settings and configuration in SPIFFS for offline controlling your BBQ (no WIFI needed)
 * Change temperature setting setpoint with build in menu or over MQTT
 * Ventilator override over MQTT or via menu
-* Lid open detection can set a predefined fan speed, or keeps current fan speed
+* Lid open detection can set a predefined fan speed, or keeps current fan speed (Currently worked upon again)
 * Tested with OpenHAB + InfluxDB + Grafana
 * Parts of code tested with catch2
-* PWM or ON/OFF ventilator control (with compiler option)
+* PWM or ON/OFF ventilator control (needs recompile)

 # Note

-This is still work in progress and has not yet been field tested and development has been done using a simulator during unit tests so here is my TODO:

 * Connect and test MAX31855 temperature sensor for meat monitor
 * Test and implement low charcoal detection
+* Test and implement load open detection
 * Implement 'stall' detection and alerting [More about stall](https://amazingribs.com/more-technique-and-science/more-cooking-science/understanding-and-beating-barbecue-stall-bane-all)

 # Hardware Tests